pmartelletti/algolia-app-search/README.md

 php -S localhost:8080 -t public/
 ```

+**Note**: In order to the instantsearch.js faceting to work, the 'category' attribute must be set in the
+Algolia index as an "Attributes for faceting".

 ### Running the Tests

 The MVC framework includes some unit testing so that we can be sure that the essential framework classes behave as expected.